poole/hyde/_posts/2016-08-08-upgrade-your-angular.md

 What do we have here?

-The *function* MyService, is our constructor, and it is registerd to angular as a service.
+The *function* MyService, is our constructor, and it is register to angular as a service.
 We can now refer to MyService as a *class*.

 The class also has a static member that tells angular where to look for dependencies to inject (since you're probably minify your code on production).

 ## javascript modules
-How do you get your javascript code into the browser? you are probably doing somthing like this:
+How do you get your javascript code into the browser? you are probably doing something like this:

 ```html
 <script src="app.js"></script>
 <script src="OtherService.js"></script>